awillats/clinc/publish/gen/manuscript_v0_out.md

 ![](figures/from_code/bidirectional_correlation.png "generated by sweep_gaussian_SNR.py")

 > 🚧(Final figure will be a mix of these two panels, caption will need updating) **Figure VAR: Location, variance, and type of intervention shape pairwise correlations**
-> **(CENTER)** A two-node linear gaussian network is simulated with a connection from A→B. Open-loop interventions *(blue)* consist of independent gaussian inputs with a range of variances $\sigma^2_S$.
-Closed-loop interventions *(orange)* consist of feedback control with an independent gaussian target with a range of variances. *Incomplete closed-loop interventions result in node outputs which are a mix of the control target and network-driven activity*.
+> **(CENTER)** A two-node linear Gaussian network is simulated with a connection from A→B. Open-loop interventions *(blue)* consist of independent Gaussian inputs with a range of variances $\sigma^2_S$.
+Closed-loop interventions *(orange)* consist of feedback control with an independent Gaussian target with a range of variances. *Incomplete closed-loop interventions result in node outputs which are a mix of the control target and network-driven activity*.
 Connections from sources to nodes are colored by their impact on correlations between A and B; green denotes $dR/dS > 0$, red denotes $dR/dS<0$.
 > **(lower left)** Intervention "upstream" of the connection A→B increases the correlation $r^2(A,B)$.
 > **(lower right)** Intervention at the terminal of the connection A→B decreases the correlation $r^2(A,B)$ by adding connection-independent noise.
 > **(upper left)** Intervention with shared inputs to both nodes generally increases $r^2(A,B)$, *(even without A→B, see supplement)*.